Witiko/jBus/docs/architecture.md

 ## Messages ##

-The network protocol describes the following types of messages:
+jBus uses the following types of messages:

   1. *Collision* -- Informs the receiving node of a name collision.
   2. *Bonjour* -- Informs the receiving node of the sending node's (hereinafter, sender's) existence.